chradajan/GameBoy/README.md

 - Store up to 5 save states per game.
 - Quickly create a save state by pressing a key between 1-5 and load it with Ctrl/Cmd + the corresponding number key.
 - Save states cannot be created or loaded during boot ROM animation.

+Game Speed

+- Dynamically speed or or slow down gameplay through changing the master clock multiplier.

 Sound controls